Lion-LiHaoyi/Epirus/English.md

 Cost: 3Ep

-Hand gesture: hook the index finger with one hand, and the other fingers clench the fist laterally to the affected person
+Gesture: hook the index finger with one hand, and the other fingers clench the fist laterally to the affected person

 Special:
 1. It can only be used when there is only one drop of blood left